 Reopening Your Establishment After the Coronavirus Outbreak

 Even back in October 2019, 60% of all restaurant and foodservice sales were takeout, drive-through, and delivery according to a National Restaurant Association survey.
 And now, not surprisingly, with the pandemic caused by Covid-19, consumers’ behavior is shifting in this direction even more.
-By March 23, 2020, 43 states had official orders in place to shut down dine-in options.
-Due to this shutdown, Yelp saw a large shift toward takeout and delivery.
+By March 23, 2020, 43 states had official orders in place to shut down dine-in options to comply with public health guidance.
+Due to these mandated shutdowns, Yelp saw a large shift toward takeout and delivery.

 Also, within a matter of just a few short weeks, the expectations from customers have changed significantly when it comes to dining in.
 In order to keep your sales flowing when reopening your bar or restaurant after the shutdown, not only will you need to adjust to meet these new expectations, but you also must comply with the rules set in place by your state’s regulators.